Delicious and creamy cauliflower soup with bacon (whole30, paleo)

 Making the cauliflower soup

-Once you have everything in the pot you can add the broth.
-I like to use either beef broth (as I did here) or chicken broth.
-Of course if you want you can also keep it vegetarian by using vegetable stock.
-I do find that the beef or chicken ads more flavor.
+Once you have everything in the large soup pot you can add the broth.
+I like to use either beef broth (as I did here) or chicken stock.
+Of course if you want you can also keep it vegetarian by using vegetable broth. but I do find that the beef or chicken broth ads more flavor.
 Or if you have a homemade bone broth, that would be even better for added nutritional value.

 You let the soup simmer for about 45 minutes on medium heat or until the vegetables are cooked through.
 You should see that if you poke a fork in it.
 I puree the soup with an immersion blender (or stick blender).
-If you don’t have one you can use a food processor to do the job instead.
+If you don’t have one you can use a food processor or regular blender to do the job instead.
 Using a stick blender is definitely one of my favorite ways to create a smooth and creamy soup.
+Keep in mind that when you use a regular blender the hot liquid can create hot steam so make sure you cover the top of the blender with a tea towel en press it down if you blender a hot liquid.

 Coconut milk

 You add the coconut milk at the end when you have already blended the soup.
 You heat it through and make sure it is to taste.
-If you don’t want to use coconut milk you can also use heavy cream for this. (which is obviously not whole30 proof!)
+If you don’t want to use coconut milk you can also use heavy cream for this.
+I like the flavor of the coconut milk but use whatever you want.

 Now to top the soup of you want to use some crispy bacon.
 I simply bake that in a large frying pan and let it drain on paper towel.
 That will help crisp it up.
 I serve the soup in bowls and add the crispy bacon on top.
-The ultimate comfort food if you ask me.
+It’s also nice to add a drizzle of olive oil.

 Can I keep the soup?